writer/writer-framework/docs/docs/quickstart-tutorial.md

 # Tutorial - Simple App
-In this tutorial, we'll guide you through creating a logistic regression visualization tool using StreamSync.
-Logistic regression is a fundamental technique in machine learning for binary classification tasks, and visualizing its decision boundary can provide valuable insights into the model's behavior.
+In this tutorial, we'll guide you through creating a logistic regression visualisation tool using Streamsync.
+Logistic regression is a fundamental technique in machine learning for binary classification tasks, and visualising its decision boundary can provide valuable insights into the model's behaviour.

-First, make sure you have StreamSync installed.
+First, make sure you have Streamsync installed.
 You can install it via pip:

 ```bash
 pip install "streamsync[ds]"
 ```

-Now, let's get started with creating our logistic regression visualization tool.
+Now, let's get started with creating our logistic regression visualisation tool.
 We'll break down the process into the following steps:

 1. Setup Project
 2. UI Creation